 Key Takeaways

 Don’t let the new FTC Eyeglass Rule slow down your practice.
-With the right secure documents solution, you can quickly send prescriptions, collect digital signatures, and keep records for three years—all while offering patients a smooth, convenient experience.
+With the right secure documents solution, you can quickly send prescriptions, collect digital signatures, and keep records for three years—all while offering patients a seamless and convenient experience.

-Stay compliant and keep your practice running smoothly with a powerful software solution that meets the needs of your team and your patients.
+Stay compliant and keep your optometry or ophthalmology practice running smoothly with a powerful software solution that meets the needs of your team and your patients.

 To learn more about the FTC Eyeglass rule, its impact on your eye care practice, and how to simplify your prescription management process, download the guide, “No Stress, Just Success: Smoothly Navigating the FTC Eyeglass Rule.”